Berlin Wall with graffiti and nearby buildings on Cold War walking tour.

 COVID-19 Safety Measures

-• Social distancing enforced throughout the experience.
+Social distancing will be maintained throughout the tour experience.

 Important Information